-The dialog is accessed via the command Edit > Preferences (Win) or SeqNinja > Preferences (Mac).
+On Windows, this dialog is accessed via the command Edit > Preferences.
+On Macintosh, it is accessed using SeqNinja > Preferences (macOS 12 and lower) or SeqNinja > Settings (macOS 13 and higher).
 If the Help section is not already active, click Help on the left.
 Note that there is no need to use the expand arrow to the left of "Help."
 Its only sub-menu item, "Contents," is disabled in SeqNinja.